fernandoacorreia/blog/content/posts/github-pages-custom-domain.md

 # Trying it out

-At this point, your DNS provider should be pointing your domain name to GitHub Pages, and GitHub pages should be aware of it, and also it should have created an SSL certificate, so try accessing your website like this:
+At this point, your DNS provider should be pointing your domain name to GitHub Pages, and GitHub pages should be aware of it, and also it should have created an SSL certificate.
+You are ready to try to access your website like this:

 https://fernandocorreia.dev/